WayScience/CytoSnake/tests/functional/README-functional.md

 - **rational**: reason behind this test, what is it trying to emulate?
 - **inputs**: provide input documentation (e.g. explaining the dataset used).

-Doing so will enable other developers in the `CytoSnake` community to fully comprehend the implemented functional tests.

 ### Understanding the main steps of CytoSnake's Functional Tests

 The process of creating a successful and robust functional test involves three key steps.
 These steps consist of:

-- **preparation**: Preparing testing folder, dataset, and selecting inputs
+1. **preparation**: Preparing testing folder, dataset, and selecting inputs
-- **execution**: Execute `CytoSnake` within testing older
+2. **execution**: Execute `CytoSnake` within testing older
-- **assertion checks**: Checking desired outputs
+3. **assertion checks**: Checking desired outputs

 #### Preparation

-Preparing your dataset requires minimal effort with the help of the `prepare_dataset` function.
+Preparing your dataset requires minimal effort with the help of the [`prepare_dataset`](https://github.com/WayScience/CytoSnake/blob/bdd2339e43b015ad6ab1ec8b9d8496596a548f89/cytosnake/utils/test_utils.py#L154)  function.
 This function readily prepares the dataset using just two parameters: the name of the dataset and the target directory for the test execution.

 > **Note**: Thanks to the use of pytest's fixtures, the `testing_dir` variable already holds the path to the generated testing directory.
 As a result, users **are not required** to create their own testing directories when conducting functional tests.